kgruiz/Recapit/README.md

-# Lecture Summarizer
+# Recapit

-Lecture Summarizer is a modular toolkit for turning slide decks, lecture handouts, PDFs, and standalone images into cleaned LaTeX, Markdown, or JSON outputs using Google Gemini models.
+Recapit is a modular toolkit for turning slide decks, lecture handouts, PDFs, and standalone images into cleaned LaTeX, Markdown, or JSON outputs using Google Gemini models.
 It provides a drop-in CLI, a reusable Python API, and pipelines that handle image conversion, per-model rate limiting, and template-driven prompts.

 ## Highlights